Chapter 9 - Living Under the Hollywood Sign

 After exiting from the Dali Lama’s suite we went downstairs to catch our breath.
 Because the air conditioning was off we were very dehydrated by the time we were back in the lobby.
 We ordered vast quantiles of lemonade.
 Jennifer and I kept talking non-stop.
 It was late afternoon and the VIP Hollywood gathering was that evening.

-I have never been a big fan of Hollywood gatherings even though they can be done with the best of intentions.
-This one was for a good cause, but many of the Hollywood elite show up to be seen.
+I have never been a big fan of Hollywood social spiritual gatherings even though they can be done with the best of intentions.
+This one was for a good cause, but many of the Hollywood elite just showed up to be seen.
 This is probably a bit unfair.
 I am sure some of them had a deep reverence for his holiness, but I had felt this kind of energy before as Hollywood stars get involved in the latest, greatest cause.

 The opulence of the night was the first clue.
 Folks showed up dressed to the nines.
 The ballroom where the dinner and the Dali Lama’s talk were to take place was decked out like the academy awards.
 Against that background, we all had to change for the evening.
 Jennifer had friends staying in the hotel and agreed to let us wash the sweat of the afternoon off and change into evening attire.
 My Disney friend was meeting us at the hotel, so my conversation with Jennifer ended as I went off to meet her.